FormidableLabs/react-native-ama/docs/components/AnimatedContainer.md

 # AnimatedContainer

-This component is built on top of [Reanimated custom animations](https://docs.swmansion.com/react-native-reanimated/docs/api/LayoutAnimations/customAnimations) and let us animate the entry and exit of the container, honouring the [Reduce Motion] (https://reactnative.dev/docs/accessibilityinfo) preference.
+This component is built on top of [Reanimated custom animations](https://docs.swmansion.com/react-native-reanimated/docs/api/LayoutAnimations/customAnimations) and let us animate the entry and exitFrom of the container, honouring the [Reduce Motion] (https://reactnative.dev/docs/accessibilityinfo) preference.

 ## Example